ragnaros1337/laravel9vue3/docs/queues.md

         use Dispatchable, InteractsWithQueue, Queueable, SerializesModels;

         /**
-         * Создать новый экземпляр задания.
+         * Create a new job instance.
          *
          * @return void
          */